netfoundry/minimal-mistakes/docs/_pages/v2/guide-authorization.md

 ### Steps

 1. Find the ID of the account you wish to grant a resource action to.
 You can find the ID of your own account by running `nfctl get identity`.
 You can find the ID of another account by running `nfctl list identities` for [using the Identity API](https://gateway.production.netfoundry.io/identity/v1/docs/index.html).
-As an example, let's use our own account ID.
+Let's find Alice's account ID.

     ```bash
     ACCOUNT=$(